SwamiKannan/LlamaCpp-Install-Procedure-in-Windows-and-CUDA/README.md

 Basically, the only Community version of Visual Studio that was available to download from Microsoft was incompatible even with the latest version of cuda (As of writing this post, the latest version of Nvidia is CUDA 12.5).
 Hence, all my errors were fundamentally derived from there.
 Hence, I wrote down this post just to explain in detail, all the steps I took to ensure a smooth installation and running of the Llama.CPP server.

 ## Steps (All the way from the basics):
-To be fair, the [README file](https://github.com/ggerganov/llama.cpp?tab=readme-ov-file#usage) is pretty well written and the steps are easy to follow.
+To be fair, the [README file of Llama.cpp](https://github.com/ggerganov/llama.cpp?tab=readme-ov-file#usage) is pretty well written and the steps are easy to follow.
 The problems are with getting CUDA and the C++ Desktop environment of VS to talk to each other.

 ### CUDA:
 1. Download and install CUDA from here: [Cuda Toolkit 12.5 downloads](https://developer.nvidia.com/cuda-downloads) .
 If you are worried about Pytorch compatibility, currently [CUDA 12.1](https://developer.nvidia.com/cuda-12-1-1-download-archive) is supported by Pytorch.